alhuissi/slack-agents/README.md

 #### 4. Set up the keys in a .env file

 First, create a `.env` file in the root directory of the project.
-Inside the file, add your API keys (OpenAI, Cohere, Stable diffusion, etc.):
+Inside the file, add your API keys (OpenAI, Cohere, Stable diffusion, etc.).
 Save the file and close it.
 In your Python script or Jupyter notebook, load the `.env` file using the following code:
 ```python
 from dotenv import load_dotenv, find_dotenv